hb173/EHR-Library/README.md

 There's suite of tests in our EHR library using the pytest framework, for all functions, inorder to run the pytest please install the package:
  * Pip install pytest

- # Information about the expected input file formats

  # For contributors:

   ## Testing instructions